 In granting a motion for summary judgment in favor of a debtor in bankruptcy finding that three purported leases in fact created security interests, this court evaluates lease end options giving the lessee either (i) a fair market value purchase option of not less than ten percent of the lessor's original cost for the equipment, (ii) a one month renewal for a given amount after which title would be transferred to the lessee, or (iii) an option to return the equipment along with a guaranty that the equipment could be sold by the lessor for not less than ten percent of original cost (and paying all costs of return, storage and sale by the lessor).
-Although the stated facts are less than totally clear, apparently the one month renewal option would amount to the same payment to the lessor as the purchase option with title being transferred to the lessee in both cases.
-Turning its focus to the last option - for return - the court concludes that the costs to return under such option would likely exceed the cost of purchase - thus making purchase the only sensible choice for the lessee.
+Although the stated facts are less than totally clear, apparently the one month renewal option would amount to the same payment to the lessor as the purchase option - for return - the court concludes that the costs to return under such option would likely exceed the cost of purchase - thus making purchase the only sensible choice for the lessee.
 The court cites In re Grubbs and concludes that the economic realities of the situation call for a conclusion that the leases create security interests.